fbpx

 Share:

 There was bad blood between Protestants and Catholics in the 16th century.
-Protestant John Knox (1514-1572) was a galley slave for 19 months on a French ship.
+Protestant John Knox (1514-1572) was a galley slave for nineteen months on a French ship.
 During the celebration of Mass on board ship, every slave was required to show veneration to a wooden statue of the Virgin Mary.
-When Knox was told to kiss the feet of the painted statue, he refused, threw it overboard and said, “Let our lady now save herself; she is light enough.
+When John was told to kiss the feet of the painted statue, he refused, threw it overboard and said, “Let our lady now save herself; she is light enough.
 Let her learn to swim.”
 Not exactly a high-water mark in Catholic-Protestant relations.
-After his release, Knox went on to lead the Protestant Reformation in Scotland.
-His well-known prayer, “Give me Scotland or I die” expressed his missionary fervor.
+After his release, John went on to lead the Protestant Reformation in Scotland.
+His well-known prayer, “Give me Scotland or I die” expresses his missionary fervor.
 Mary, Queen of Scots said of him, “I fear his prayers more than I do the armies of Europe.”
-His quote, “One man with God is always in a majority” epitomized the way he lived.
+His quote, “One man with God is always in a majority” epitomizes the way he lived.
 While there is much to write about this colorful and fiery reformer, I’ll limit myself to something he wrote about prayer.
 He composed A Treatise on Prayer in 1553 to answer three essential questions: what is true prayer, how shall we pray, and for what should we pray?
-In answer to his first question, he wrote that true prayer is “an earnest and familiar talking with God, to whom we declare our miseries, whose help and support we implore and desire in our adversities and whom we laud and praise for our benefits received.”
-In a single sentence, Knox described three benefits of prayer: 1.
-We have the privilege of an audience with God–“an earnest and familiar talking with God.”
+In answer to his first question, he writes that true prayer is “an earnest and familiar talking with God, to whom we declare our miseries, whose help and support we implore and desire in our adversities and whom we laud and praise for our benefits received.”
+In a single sentence, Knox describes three benefits of prayer: 1.
+We have a privileged audience with God–“an earnest and familiar talking with God.”
 2. We can receive from God–“to whom we can declare our miseries…and our adversities.”
 3. We can give thanks and praise to God–“for our benefits received.”
 His description of prayer as “an earnest and familiar talking with God” may be the best one-sentence description of prayer I’ve come across.
-A sample prayer from his Collection of Prayers follows here:

 Be merciful, O Lord, to our offenses, and seeing our debt is great, which thou hast forgiven us in Jesus Christ, make us to love thee and our neighbors so much the more.
 Be thou our Father, our Captain and Defender in all temptations, hold thou us by thy merciful hand, that we may be delivered from all inconveniences [hardships] and end our lives in the sanctifying and honoring of thy holy name, through Jesus Christ, our Lord and only Savior.
 Let thy mighty hand and outstretched arm.
-O Lord, be still our defense, thy mercy and loving-kindness in Jesus Christ, thy dear Son, our salvation; thy true and holy word our instruction; thy grace and Holy Spirit our comfort and consolation, unto the end and in the end.
+O Lord, be still our defense, thy mercy and loving-kindness in Jesus Christ, thy dear Son, our salvation; thy true and holy word our instruction; thy grace and Holy Spirit, our comfort and consolation, unto the end and in the end.
 O Lord, increase our faith.
 Amen.

 Rev. Dr. Peter James served 42 years as the senior of Vienna Presbyterian Church in Vienna, VA — 21 years in the 20th century and 21 years in the 21st century.
 He retired in 2021 and now serves as Pastor-in-Residence at Gordon-Conwell Theological Seminary.